pizthewiz/Cinder-Forum-Data/README.md

 - No account info (display name, avatar, email address, credentials), just a username

 ## WEB SCRAPING
-Pulling data from the site directly is obviously brittle, but all of the message data is certainly available, albeit cloaked by the DOM - no missing rows or columns.
+Pulling data from the site directly is obviously brittle, but most of the message data is certainly available, albeit cloaked by the DOM - no missing rows or columns.

 ### NOTES
 - Message post dates are low resolution, the [RSS](https://forum.libcinder.org/feed) has seconds and timezone info
-- Message content is a mega HTML
+- Message content is always HTML and has to be ripped out of the DOM